- Tip 1: Keep Windows Up to Date

 You should also make sure you open fewer tabs when using a browser like Chrome, Firefox, and Microsoft Edge, especially if you’re not using a high-end computer.
 Your PC loads these programs and every new web page to your RAM.
 So, once your system’s memory begins to fill up due to many open tabs, you’ll start experiencing lags.

-Keeping a few tabs open should reduce the strain on the RAM and other system resources.
+Keeping a few tabs open should reduce the strain on the RAM and speed up your Windows 10.

 Some applications are designed to start running immediately after Windows boots to the Desktop.
 When too many applications launch simultaneously during startup, it will likely take a toll on your computer.
 Also, since most of these programs continue to run in the background, they’ll keep consuming your limited system resources.

 Apart from system services and applications, some third-party startup programs aren’t essential and don’t necessarily have to run.
-So, turning them off should give your processor some breathing space.
+So, turning them off should give your processor some breathing space and eventually will help to speed up your Windows 10.
 Look out for those apps you don’t need and disable them.

 Follow these steps if you don’t know how to disable startup apps: